 Short answer?
 No. Xerox has never been one of the discussion points in the “who invented the internet” within knowledgeable circles.

 Long answer?
 It’s a bit arrogant for Xerox (or any one company or government organization) to accept or take full or even majority credit for the invention of the modern day internet.
 It was a combined effort of multiple unrelated parties, companies, and government entities.
 People usually credit the Department of Defense with the creation of the internet because, well, they created the first internet.
-And without the funding and research for TCP/IP, the advancement toward what we have today would have been much slower (assuming it ever happened at all).
+And without the funding and research for TCP/IP, the advancement toward what we have today would have been much slower.
 Additionally, though Xerox coupled TCP/IP with their own technology to make Ethernet, they did not use Ethernet on the internet.
 They used it on their own intranet, or internal network, because at the time only government organizations had access to the internet.
 More importantly, TCP/IP and other internet protocols could exist outside of an internal network, which is where Ethernet is used.
 Ethernet is used to join computers to an intranet, not to join networks to the intranet.
 Xerox’s contribution certainly increased the speed and reliability of internal network communication, but that is an indirect contribution to the internet.
 It is not an essential part of the components that makeup the internet.

 What About the Privatization of the Internet?

 The reason the internet became privatized had little to do with little government/big government politics, as the WSJ implies, and everything to do with decentralization.
 The fundamental structure and combination of TCP/IP and network-to-network communications led to DNS, and once DNS was introduced it became obvious that the internet was going to become a worldwide tool that could not be contained or centralized by any one government or entity.
-Ironically, however, the U.S. government did still control the all DNS servers, and government organizations were the only ones with access to the internet.
+However, the U.S. government did still control all the DNS servers, and government organizations were the only ones with access to the internet.

 Though Xerox enabled reliable intranet communications with Ethernet (which, by the way, was given back to the government for their use primarily), ARPANet expanded to become the internet, and DNS offered the potential to use the service around the globe, it was not commercialized.
 It was not until 1992 when Congress passed a bill (spearheaded by Al Gore, which is usually why people misquote him to make the joke in which he claims to invent the internet) that allowed commercial access to the internet.
 This began the privatization of the internet, but the government still controlled all DNS servers.